ajn123/Pyschological-Warfare/lib/assets/articles/climateChangeMethane.md

 ---

 In this breakthrough podcast, I talk to Guy Mcpherson about climate change and if we can avoid run away green house gas emissions.

+Give it a listen!
+It is very informative.